ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Branding – The Agencies branding for lock screen, wallpapers, and reporting if the device is lost can be configured.
 * Device features – Configures device features, for example, AirDrop and Bluetooth pairing, within iOS devices.

-Intune and Apple Business Manager in combination can be leveraged to restrict the applications deployed to iOS devices and also streamline the onboarding process for users and reduces the requirement for an Apple ID and the public Apple App Store.
+Using Intune together with Apple Business Manager provides the ability to restrict applications deployed to iOS devices.
+They improve the user experience during the onboarding process and remove the requirement for an Apple ID and the public Apple App Store.
 When restricting application deployments, the App Store is blocked and all application management is completed through the Intune Company Portal.
 All applications must be licensed within Apple Business Manager and use device based licensing.

 Securing iOS devices Design Decisions for all agencies and implementation types.